Charity Education International ( CEI) & UttarBangla University College (UUC)

 (b) Degree courses in Humanities/Arts, Business Studies and Science (under the National University of Bangladesh).

-In 2008, Honours teaching was introduced in four key subjects: English, Economics, Accountancy and Management (as duly authorised by the Government of Bangladesh), and the progress has continued.
-Subsequently more Honours courses were added, now with 17 subjects in total, and also Masters courses in nine subjects.
+In 2008, Honours teaching was introduced in four key subjects: English, Economics, Accountancy and Management (as duly authorised by the Government of Bangladesh).
+Subsequently more Honours courses were added, with 17 subjects and also Masters courses in nine subjects.

-These educational opportunities, as available, are proving particularly helpful to the students (especially female students) of this poverty-stricken part of the country who are finding it extremely difficult to gain the necessary knowledge and skills.
+These educational opportunities, as available, are proving particularly helpful to the students (especially female students) of this poverty-stricken part of the country who, without UUC, would find it extremely difficult to gain necessary knowledge and skills.

 The various subjects taught belong to the following main faculties: